+1.877.473.2008 | firstname.lastname@example.org

 Trican’s directors play an integral role in guiding our business strategically and ethically.

-Mr. Fedora was President and CEO of Canyon Services group from September 2007 until June 2017, when it was acquired by Trican.
+Mr. Fedora is President & CEO of Trican Well Service Ltd. He has been a director of Trican since June 2017 and, most recently, was Chairman of the Board until August 2020.
+Prior to that, he was President and CEO of Canyon Services Group Inc. (“Canyon”) from 2007 until 2017 when it was acquired by Trican.
 Before joining Canyon, Mr. Fedora spent the previous decade with Peters and Co.
-Ltd., a Calgary-based investment bank focused on the energy sector, where he specialized in financings and merger and acquisition transactions for the oil and natural gas service and supply sector.
-Mr. Fedora holds a Bachelor of Science from the University of Saskatchewan and an MBA in finance from the University of British Columbia.
-He is a member of the board of directors of Horizon North Logistics and a former director of Marsa Energy Inc. Mr. Fedora is a 2009 recipient of Canada’s Top 40 Under 40 Award.
+Limited, a Calgary-based investment bank focused on the energy sector, where he specialized in financings and merger and acquisition transactions for the oil and natural gas service and supply sector.
+He is a former director of Horizon North Logistics, Canyon, IROC Energy Services Corp., Petroleum Services Association of Canada, and Marsa Energy Inc. Mr. Fedora holds a Bachelor of Science from the University of Saskatchewan and an MBA in finance from the University of British Columbia.
+He is a 2009 recipient of Canada’s Top 40 Under 40 Award.

 Committees are made up of directors of the Board and serve to study, oversee, and make recommendations on specific areas governed by the Board.